fxkrait/Dactyl-Manuform-Build-Log/README.md

 5) No mounting for a reset button.
 Everytime you flash this keyboard, you need to short two pins on the arduino.
 Without an external button to do this, I have to dissasemble the bottom plate to short this.
 This can get annoying if you are changing your layout often.

+### Tips:

+1) DOUBLE CHECK YOU ARE WIRING YOUR DIODES IN THE CORRECT ORIENTATION (Black side away from switch)

+2) Use solid core wiring + twist them around switch.

+3) Use jumper wires for the arduino (great for color coding as well + easy removal).

 ### Picture of the keyboard:
 ![Completed Dactyl:](OverviewPicture.jpg)